 Classification using CNN

 It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
-In this project we are going to build a model using CNN which predicts if the transaction is genuine or fraudelent.
+In this project a model is built using CNN to predict if a transaction is genuine or fraudulent.

 Dataset

-We are going to use the Credit Card Fraud Detection Dataset from kaggle.
-It contains anonymized credit card transactions labeled as fraudulent or genuine.
-You can download it from here.
+The Credit Card Fraud Detection dataset from Kaggle contains anonymized credit card transactions labeled as fraudulent or genuine.
+Download it from here.

-The datasets contains transactions made by credit cards in September 2013 by european cardholders.
-This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
-The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.
+The dataset contains transactions made by credit cards in September 2013 by European cardholders.
+Transactions occurred over two days: 492 frauds out of 284,807 total transactions.
+The dataset is highly unbalanced, with the positive class (frauds) accounting for 0.172% of all transactions.

 It contains only numerical input variables which are the result of a PCA transformation.
-The only features which have not been transformed with PCA are 'Time' and 'Amount'.
+The only features not transformed with PCA are 'Time' and 'Amount'.
 Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
-The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-senstive learning.
-Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.
+Feature 'Amount' is the transaction amount, which can be used for example-dependent cost-sensitive learning.
+Feature 'Class' is the response variable: 1 for fraud and 0 otherwise.

 Tensorflow Installation